picimako/mockitools/docs/stubbing.md

 - `doThrow`, `thenThrow()` and `willThrow()`.

-If there are multiple sections of consecutive calls within the same call chain, they are reported separately for better notification, and all sections can be merged separately, depending on which section the quick fix is invoked on.
+If there are multiple sections of consecutive calls within the same call chain, they are reported separately for better notification, and all sections can be merged separately, depending on the section the quick fix is invoked on.
 It is always the last consecutive call that is registered.

 ### Return examples